-Cost of revenue increased to \$726.8 million from \$677.1 million, or a 7.3% increase.
-This increase was primarily due to increases in salaries and salaryrelated benefits of \$47.2 million and employer retirement plan contributions of \$2.5 million.
-The increase in salaries and salary-related benefits was driven by headcount growth of approximately 900 net additional consulting staff during the twelve months ended June 30, 2011 and annual base salary increases.
+Cost of revenue increased to \$715.6 million from \$698.6 million, or a 2.4% increase.
+This increase was primarily due to increases in salaries and salary-related benefits of \$27.6 million and employer retirement plan contributions of \$1.2 million.
+The increase in salaries and salary-related benefits was driven by headcount growth of approximately 500 net additional consulting staff during the twelve months ended September 30, 2011 and annual base salary increases.
 The increase in employer retirement plan contributions was due to an increase in the number of employees who completed one year of service and became eligible to participate in our defined contribution plan, the Employees' Capital Accumulation Plan, or ECAP.

-The cost of revenue increase was partially offset by decreases of \$1.9 million in stock-based compensation expense for Rollover and EIP options for Class A Common Stock and restricted shares, in each case issued in connection with the acquisition as described in our Annual Report (stock-based compensation expense related to Rollover options and restricted shares issued in connection with the acquisition and the initial grant of EIP options, collectively referred to as acquisition-related compensation expenses), and \$488,000 in incentive compensation.
+The cost of revenue increase was partially offset by a decrease in incentive compensation of \$15.0 million.
+The decrease in incentive compensation was primarily due to an amendment to the Officers' compensation plan effective October 1, 2010, such that a portion of incentive compensation is now paid via grants of restricted stock on July 1 of each year, rather than cash, and will vest over a three year period, and management's determination to reduce incentive compensation accrual rates for fiscal year 2012 in response to higher than expected business development costs and marketing and bid and proposal activity as well as administrative costs associated with delays in deploying certain direct consulting staff labor.
+Stock-based compensation expense also decreased by \$2.2 million for Rollover and EIP options for Class A Common Stock and restricted shares, in each case issued in connection with the acquisition as described in our Annual Report (stock-based compensation expense related to Rollover options and restricted shares issued in connection with the acquisition and the initial grant of EIP options, collectively referred to as acquisition-related compensation expenses).
 The decrease in acquisition-related compensation expense was primarily due to a decrease in expense recognition compared to the same prior year period due to the application of the accounting method for recognizing stock-based compensation, which requires higher expenses initially and declining expenses in subsequent years.
-The decrease in incentive compensation was primarily due an amendment to the Officers' compensation plan such that a portion of incentive compensation was paid in stock-based compensation in July 2011, rather than cash, and will vest over a three year period.
-Cost of revenue as a percentage of revenue was 50.2% and 50.5% in the three months ended June 30, 2011 and 2010, respectively.
+Cost of revenue as a percentage of revenue was 50.1% and 51.1% in the three months ended September 30, 2011 and 2010, respectively.